How to Complete a Government Job

 Enhancing Customer Service

-While taking pictures of this project were necessary for Robert to make sure he completed the job as it was originally, photo documentation is something that RPM does for every job.
+While taking pictures of this project were necessary for Robert to make sure he completed the job as it was originally, photo documentation is something that RPM does for every project.

-Once the job is done Michelle compiles these photos onto a CD and sends it to the client.
-“We give them CD’s with photos so they know exactly the process we took to refurbish their parking lot, and it lets them see the before and after on it,” Robert says.
+As a result, Michelle would compile these photos onto a CD and send it to the client once the job was completed.
+"We give them CD's with photos so they know exactly the process we are taking to refurbish their parking lot, and it lets them see the before and after on it," Robert says.

 Not only do the photos give their clients a look into the process, but it also helps Robert guarantee his work.
 It has also increased business as clients show what they have had completed.
 Michelle says, “It’s one more business card stamp for Reliable Pavement Maintenance in our profession.”